tangentsoft/pidp8i/doc/class-simh.md

 When someone on the mailing list asked for a way to automatically drive a demo script he'd found online, it was natural to generalize the core functionality of `mkos8` as a reusable Python class, then write a script to make use of it.
-I called resulting demo script `teco-pi-demo` and the reusable bits `class simh`, which is now shared with `mkos8`.
+The result is `class simh`, currently used by three different scripts, including `mkos8` and the `teco-pi-demo` demo script.

 This document describes how `teco-pi-demo` works, and through it, how `class simh` works, with an eye toward teaching you how to reuse this